caronc/pynzbget/README.md

                   'False'.
 It greatly simplifies the checking of these variables passed in from NZBGet

+ * push_guess() - You can push a guessit dictionary (or one of your own that can help identify your release for other scripts to use later after yours finishes

+ * pull_guess() - Pull a previous guess pushed by another script. why redo grunt work if it's already done for you? if no previous guess content was pushed, then an empty dictionary is returned.

  * deobfuscate() - Take a filename and return it in a deobfuscated to the best of its ability. (_PostProcessScript_ only)